Live on Base or off Base? Frequently Asked Questions About Military Housing

 I know how challenging a DoD move to Hawaii with a family can be, since I did it a few years ago myself.
 I also regularly help military families moving to Hawaii find homes, so I learn from their experiences.
 A military move to Hawaii can be mind-boggling.
 It’s an OCONUS post, but still a state, so it seems to fall into a no-man’s land of rules and planning.
 Trying to decode which parts of the Joint Travel Regulations apply to Hawaii can be an education in itself.

 Where are you going to live: on base or off base?
+Let’s review some frequent questions.

-The Argument For Living On Base
+The Argument for Living on a Military Base

 No commitments.
-At the end of the day, living on base is just like paying rent.
+At the end of the day, living on a military base is just like paying rent.
 You’ll give up your BAH to a landlord – Island Palm, Hickam Communities, or Forest City.
 You’ll often pay your share of utilities, you’ll call someone to fix things that break, and you’ll de-personalize and paint the walls back to white for your move-out inspection.
 You’ll leave in three years and it’ll be like you were never here.

-The Argument For Living Off Base
+The Argument For Living Off Base in the Military

 It’s nice to get away from work once in a while (or often).
 In Hawaii, that’s particularly easy to do.
 Drive off base and head to a beach, or off on a quick hike, or into town for umbrella drinks at a resort.
 Heading home can be very relaxing if you live away from work.
 Pass by waterfalls on the way from Hickam to Kaneohe.
 Exit the tunnels of the Ko’olau Mountains facing a spectacular view of Kaneohe Bay.
 The office you left behind may as well be on another planet.
-Get away in a way you never really do when you live on base.
+Get away in a way you never really do when you live on a military base.

 You’re most definitely welcome here.
 People moving to Oahu often wonder if they’ll fit in or feel welcome if they live out “in town.”
 Oahu is absolutely a melting pot of cultures and languages, which is often more a source of comedy than tension.
 And Hawaii has a history of imperialism and capitalism that has left some hard feelings.